nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Cannot be used in succession to undo previously executed commands besides the last executed one.

 ### 3.7.
 Redoing an action
-Reverses an executed undo command.
+Reverse an executed undo command.

 Format: `redo`
 * Reverses only the last executed `undo` command.